ZupIT/beagle-docs/content/en/Resources/Style/WEB.md

 ### Margin e Padding

-You can change the element's margin or spacing on the screen by using `margin` e `padding` proprieties, like in the example below:
+You can change the element's margin or spacing on the screen by using `margin` and `padding` properties, like the example below:

 ```text
 {